the main vine, not the loose one.

 to generalise that this is a good way to control need of warmth,

 hunger and comfort.
 Who is controlling who?
-Who has become an
+Who has become a

-algebra expert in thi scase?
-Another example is when my dog knows
+generalist in this case?
+Another example is when my dog

-when it is walk time, food time, and time to play.
-The magician
+knows when it is walk time, food time, and time to play.
+The

-(brain) is at work!
-Noticing patterns and making generalisations
+magician (brain) is at work!
+Noticing patterns and making

-from these is a very "life engaging and aware" thing to do.
+generalisations from these is a very "life engaging and aware"